How to Respond to Changes in Franchisor Policies

-At Dady & Gardner, we view a franchisor’s change in policy that has a detrimental effect on the franchisee or dealer as a serious matter: it may amount to a breach of contract, a fraud, or simply bad business that ought to be corrected.
-We have had significant success in addressing these changes in policy through litigation, negotiation, mediation, and the organization of associations of franchisees or dealers to address them.
-In some cases, we have been able to roll back policies; in other cases we have succeeded in negotiating changes in the dealer’s or franchisee’s favor; and in other cases our franchise attorneys have obtained money damages.
-Please see our Big Cases – Policy Changes for further information.
+At Dady & Gardner, P.A., we view any franchisor’s change in policy that has a detrimental effect on the franchisee or dealer as a serious matter: it may amount to a breach of contract, a fraud, or simply bad business that ought to be corrected.

-Please feel free to contact us to schedule a free consultation.
+For more information, contact us through our website or call 888-261-3777 to schedule a free consultation.